Victoria Spartz: 2023 speaker elections

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Spartz called the 2022 Russian invasion of Ukraine "a genocide of the Ukrainian people by a crazy man."
-Spartz was one of the first US officials to call Russian actions "war crimes."
+Spartz called the Russian invasion of Ukraine starting in early 2022 "a genocide of the Ukrainian people by a crazy man".
+Spartz was one of the first US officials to call Russian actions "war crimes".
 At the time of the invasion, Spartz had family still living in Ukraine, including her grandmother, who was living in Chernihiv, which was under siege by Russia.

 During the ongoing invasion, Spartz traveled to Ukraine twice in April 2022.
 The first time was an unannounced visit to Bucha with U.S. Senator Steve Daines.
-Spartz and Daines were the first two U.S officials to visit Ukraine since the war started.
+Spartz and Daines were the first two U.S. officials to visit Ukraine since the war started.
 The second trip was to Lviv, Kyiv, and Odesa with Representative Tim Walberg.
 During the trip, Spartz met with Metropolitan Epifaniy.
 Spartz has been critical of the speed and effectiveness of international humanitarian aid efforts.

 In July 2022, Spartz criticized Ukrainian president Volodymyr Zelenskyy, accusing him of "playing politics and theater" and not governing seriously.
 In an interview with Ukrainian press, she accused the country's leaders of not preparing for war and not understanding the war's importance.
-She alleged that weapons sent to Ukraine may have ended up in Syria or Russia.
-She asserts that there is insufficient monitoring of U.S.-provided weaponry, and that Congress needs to take control in this area.
+She asserted that there is insufficient monitoring of U.S.-provided weaponry, and that Congress needs to take control in this area.

-Also in July, Spartz enumerated six allegations of misbehavior against Andrii Yermak, a top official in Ukraine's government.
+Also in July, Spartz enumerated six allegations against Andrii Yermak, a top official in Ukraine's government.
+Among the accusations were leaking important secret information to Belarus and Russia by Yermak, mismanaging peace negotiations he conducted with Dmitry Kozak just before the war, and then falsely "assuring Ukrainian leadership that no attack by Russia was going to happen" in February 2022, "contrary to western intelligence, to prevent Ukraine from properly preparing for the war", and through his deputy Oleh Tatarov delaying the appointment of an anti-corruption prosecutor.
 Spartz asked the White House to investigate the allegations and report to a Congressional oversight committee.
-Among the allegations are that Yermak leaked war information to Russia, in several specific ways delayed or damaged Ukraine's military war efforts, and through his deputy Oleg Tatarov delayed the appointment of an anti-corruption prosecutor.
-Yermak had earlier been accused in a scandal alleging selling government jobs, and Tatarov's qualification to serve in a government capacity was in question.

-The Foreign Ministry of Ukraine responded that Spartz's allegations were "baseless speculation."
-Former U.S. ambassador to Russia Michael McFaul, who has been working with Yermak on sanctions policy, said that Yermak has been strongly anti-Russia and has proposed creative and novel sanctions.
-Some Republican representatives and senators disagreed with Spartz's accusations.
-Senator Lindsey Graham said "I don't share her criticisms" and "I believe that the Zelenskyy government and the Ukrainian people have risen to the moment.
-It is in our national security interest to stand with the Ukrainian people and their elected leadership."
-Some Republicans also believe the accusations could hurt the war effort and damage U.S. relations with Ukraine, while boosting GOP elements who opposed aid to Ukraine.
+The Foreign Ministry of Ukraine responded that Spartz's allegations with regard to Andrii Yermak were "baseless speculation".
+Former U.S. ambassador to Russia Michael McFaul, who has been working with Yermak on sanctions policy, said: "Yermak most certainly does not strike me as being pro-Russian.
+He is stridently anti-Putin and his barbaric regime."
+Some Republican representatives and senators disagreed with Spartz's accusations and believed the accusations could hurt the war effort and damage U.S. relations with Ukraine, while boosting GOP elements who opposed aid to Ukraine.